Matheussoranco/text-generation-on-GPT-modeling/README.md

 # text-generation-on-GPT-modeling
 A Text generation GPT model.
 It implements an autoregressive language model using a miniature version of the GPT model.
 The model consists of a single Transformer block with causal masking in its attention layer.
 We use the text from the IMDB sentiment classification dataset for training and generate new movie reviews for a given prompt.
 When using this script with your own dataset, make sure it has at least 1 million words.

+There is the code and a notebook wich i used to test and execute the code.
 This should be runned in a GPU.

 Sources: